Struct strided::MutStride

 Returns an iterator over reference to each successive element

-, with the maximum possible lifetime.
+of self, with the maximum possible lifetime.

-which avoids consuming self
+See also iter_mut which avoids consuming self at the

 expense of shorter lifetimes.